gnprwx/astro-vagabond-theme/README.md

 ### Modifications

 The newest blog post shows up first in the blog list instead of the default ascending behavior.
-CSS and hero images have been stripped out completely, but can easily be put back in from the default blog template if you really want them.
+CSS and hero images have been stripped out as well.

 ### Contributors